gsb/EspUdpNet/README.md

 - Each node has WLAN browser HTML monitoring and control.
 - Message trafficing is managed via a 1-sec internal loop¹.

+### Footnotes
 ¹ My physical device sensors and controlers have set and/or get latencies precluding 'true' real-time access.
 Also, I often use smoothd-data-sampling via a circular readings storage queue for most physical device sensors.
-And finally, Alexa voice controls and user commands from web page input forms or HTTP GET requests are far from truely real-time operations making 1-sec message looping practical.
+And finally, Alexa voice controls and user commands from web page input forms or HTTP GET requests are far from truely real-time operations making the demo's 1-sec test message looping practical.